 Environmental factors and lifestyle choices may also contribute to the development of jowls.
 For example, a person who smokes nicotine regularly is more likely to form jowls earlier than those who do not.
 This is because nicotine can limit blood circulation, narrow the blood cells, and ultimately damage your body’s production of collagen and elastin.
 Overexposure to UV rays (either directly from the sun or via tanning beds) can also damage the skin and result in early facial sagging.
 Weight fluctuations and the overexertion of certain facial expressions can also result in the formation of sagging jowls.

 Can Jowls Be Improved Without Surgery?

 Due to the fact that jowls have essentially been deemed undesirable by society, there is a high demand for procedures that aim to reduce or eliminate them.
 Implants or a facelift are some of the more obvious solutions for jowl elimination.
-Chin and neck liposuction is another potential option.
+Chin and neck liposuction is another potential option for those looking to get rid of a double chin.
 However, many people do not wish to undergo any kind of invasive surgery if they don’t have to.
 That is why we so often hear the question: “Are there non-surgical treatments for jowls?”

 The answer to that is yes, there are in fact options for non-surgical treatments for jowls available to those who seek a less invasive way of getting rid of them.
 As with all types of cosmetic treatments and procedures, however, the nature of the treatment depends on each individual patient and their desired results.
 The best way to find out what is the best course of treatment for you is to schedule a consultation with Dr. Forrest Wall and his staff of specialists.
 They will be able to assess your individual needs and formulate a customized treatment plan to target your jowls.